Mohammad Asif Shazada

 Mohammad Asif (born 12 March 1919 – 1998) was an Afghan field hockey player, who competed at the 1936 Summer Olympic Games and played in both of his team's games.
 He was a member of Afghanistan's royal Durrani dynasty and held the title of shazada.
+His great-great-great-great grandfather was Ahmad Shah Durrani, the founder of the dynasty.

 After the games Asif served as a magistrate in Punjab.